simonjohngreen/wraith/README.md

-	Cloudwatch log groups: wraith-nmap						Logs when generating NMAP Scans and emails Cloudwatch log groups: /aws/lambda/Wraith-NMAPLamdbaS3CopyStack*	The output from the bucket copy On the nodes: /tmp/node-install.log 	The cloud-init logs from when the node was built
+	Cloudwatch log groups: wraith-nmap						Logs when generating NMAP Scans and emails Cloudwatch log groups: /aws/lambda/Wraith-NMAPLamdbaS3CopyStack*	The output from the bucket copy Cloudwatch log groups: /aws/lambda/Wraith-NMAPLamdbaSchedulerStack*	The output from the scheduler On the nodes: /tmp/node-install.log 	The cloud-init logs from when the node was built

 More details on Emailing Reports: